 One way to make your images stand out from others is to see it from another angle or viewpoint.
-When thinking about the subject in front of you and how you will capture it, move around a bit, up and down.
-Find an angle that no-one else sees or has thought of and start to create you own style.
+When thinking about the subject in front of you and how you will capture it, move around, up and down.
+Find an angle that no-one else sees or has thought of and start to create your own style.

 Once you try this, all sorts of ideas start to flow and it brings a whole new side to your photography.
 You find yourself doing it more and more in other situations such as weddings or parties.
 The angle that you choose, can tell a completely different story to the others.

 The first shot of two ladies above was part of a promotional, lifestyle tennis series.
 It was for a real estate company in Spain to add to that summers' brochure.
 I was aiming straight down at the girls which added a lot of unnecessary background distractions.

 For the shot below that, I simply got on my knees and aimed upwards.
 This took that background out of the equation leaving just a nice blue sky.
 Can you see how you now concentrate more on the people rather than the background?